MicrosoftLearning/dp-420-cosmos-db-dev/instructions/09-secure-account-cs.md

 This exercise creates its own Azure Cosmos DB account and deletes it at the end, so it doesn't use the shared account from the rest of this learning path.
 Later steps switch public network access off and back on, which would interrupt every other exercise running against a shared account.

-> [!WARNING]
-> Use only the account this script creates for this exercise.
+> &#9888; Use only the account this script creates for this exercise.
 The network test deliberately blocks all public data access to that account.
 Never point this exercise at a shared training or production account.

 1. Start **Visual Studio Code**.